-First, you have to make sure that the floor is even and level.
-The way to ensure your floor is flat and even is by using two straight edges, one should be about 12 foot long and the other about 6 foot long.
-If after doing an inspection with the straight edges, you discover any difference of about 1/8 inch or more then you will have to level off the floor using either cement (if the floor underneath is cement) or an appropriate material that matches the floor.
-If you used cement, you must let the floor dry before moving to the next step.
+First, you have to make sure that the floor is even and level and float it if it isn't, but that is a very simple process any do it yourself veteran or beginner can handle with ease.
+The way to ensure your floor is flat and even is by using two straight edges, one should be about 12 feet long and the other about 6 feet long.
+If after doing an inspection with the straight edges, you discover any difference of about 1/8 inch or more then you will have to level off the floor using either self-leveling cement to float it, if the floor underneath is concrete.
+Otherwise, use appropriate material that matches the floor.
+If you used self-leveling cement, you must let the floor dry before moving to the next step.

 Once the floor is dry and prepared, measure the doors and doorways to see if you need to trim them so the new laminate tile flooring will fit under them.
 If you need to trim your door, you must take it off to do this or rent a special tool used for this purpose.